jotpowers/College-Grads/results.md

 My cumulative personal return is just under 175%, which annualizes to 6%.

 ![Personal Results](assets/results.png)
+*(The little red triangles indicate where investment changes were made.
+Generally, consolidating into fewer index funds.)*

 You’ll notice that when the Great Recession hit in 2008, the value of the portfolio was actually worth less than the amount of money I had put in.
 But, in less than 2 years it had recovered and it took nearly 6 years to recover to the highs of 2007, but it has continued to climb.